-Additional software required by specific departments or courses is usually available from Student Software Distribution (3240 Torgersen Hall), university computer labs, or can usually be purchased from the University Bookstore just as you would purchase a textbook.
+Additional software required by specific departments or courses is usually available from Software Service Center (3240 Torgersen Hall), university computer labs, or can usually be purchased from the University Bookstore just as you would purchase a textbook.

 Manufacturers typically update technology and provide specifications for new models during the spring.
 Therefore, to ensure that you receive the most recent technology Virginia Tech highly recommends that you wait until the summer before you arrive on campus to purchase a computer.

 No student will be denied admission to Virginia Tech based on an inability to afford a computer.

 Students and parents are encouraged to check with their own lending institutions for information about low-interest or deferred loans to meet this specific requirement.